volcengine/mcp-server/server/mcp_server_knowledgebase/README.md

 - `VOLCENGINE_SECRET_KEY`: Your VolcEngine secret key

 Optional environment variables:

-- `VIKING_KB_COLLECTION_NAME`: The name of your knowledge base collection, if not specified, the request specified collection will be used
+- `KNOWLEDGE_BASE_PROJECT`: Your viking knowledge base project name
-- `VIKING_KB_HOST`: API host (default: "api-knowledgebase.mlp.cn-beijing.volces.com")
+- `KNOWLEDGE_BASE_REGION`: Your viking knowledge base region,if not provided, will use `cn-north-1` as default
 - `PORT`: Port for the FastMCP server (default: 8000)

 ## Usage